What is a Kanban Board? Understanding Tasks, Workflows, and Processes

 How Kanban Boards Work

-Kanban boards work by visualizing the flow of work and identifying potential bottlenecks in the process.
+Kanban boards work by visualising the flow of work and identifying potential bottlenecks in the process.
 Here’s how a typical Kanban workflow might look:

 1. Tasks Enter the "To Do" Column: When a new task is identified, it is added to the "To Do" column on the Kanban board.
 This column represents tasks that are ready to be worked on but have not yet been started.